 $ git clone https://github.com/htmlgraphic/Postfix.git && cd Postfix $ make $ make build

-Postfix is a very nice mail courier service, I enjoy using.
+Postfix is a very nice mail courier service, enjoyed by many.
 This repo will give you a turn key, fully functional build of a Docker container for use in production or your dev environment.

 If you found this repo you are probably looking into Docker or already have knowledge as to what Docker can help you with.
 In this repo you will find a number of complete Dockerfile builds used in development and production environments.
 Listed below are the types of systems available and an explanation of each file.

 CircleCI - Test the Dockerfile process, can the container be built the correctly?
 Verify the build process with a number of tests.
 Currently with this service no code can be tested on the running container.
 Data can be echo and available grepping the output via

 docker logs | grep value